Genetic effects of non-ionizing electromagnetic fields

 occupational-exposure

-(0.35) Review mentions effects reported at intensities similar to those in occupational environments.
+(0.61) Abstract mentions intensities similar to occupational environments.

 View raw extracted JSON